vadimv/server-components/README.md

 ### Routing

-A page's initial HTML generation consists of two phases:
+A page's HTML generation consists of two phases:
-- routing an incoming HTTP request and/or URL paths results in the page's components state
+- a routing function maps an incoming HTTP request to the root component state
-- rendering these state objects by the components' views generates HTML markup
+- the root component and its descendants render this state to HTML markup

-To define a routing of an incoming request, create a ``Routing`` object for components and/or provide it as an application's constructor parameter:
+To define a routing of an incoming request, create a ``Routing`` and provide it as a parameter:

 ```java
     import static rsp.html.RoutingDsl.*;